ian-wright/NYUclass-urban-informatics/HW3_iw453/README.md

 DISCLAIMER OF GROUP WORK:
 I worked closely with Jonathan Pichot (jp4772) on Assignment 2.

-My contributions:
+#### My contributions:
 - reading in citibike station data
 - plotting

-Jonathan's contributions:
+#### Jonathan's contributions:
 - GIS work/inspection
 - reading in citbike trip data

-Together:
+#### Together:
-  - formulation and refinement tof hypotheses
+- formulation and refinement of hypotheses
 - categorization of trips
 - basic analysis (means, distributions, ect)

 #### We are sharing the final script - it will be identical for both of us.